albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/twitter.jpg" alt="Twitter rallies." class="center">
 {: refdef}

-What I am interested is when do these activist flood the streets?
-When will their digital words turn into analog/physical/real-life actions?
+For these particular project, what I am interested is when do these activist flood the streets?
+When will their digital words turn into real-life actions?

 **Data Wrangling**

 To do that I need a lot of data.
 Luckily, the GDELT project provides one.
-GDELT stands for

 <blockquote>
 <small>Global Database of Events, Language, and Tone (GDELT), created by Kalev Leetaru of Yahoo! and Georgetown University, along with Philip Schrodt and others, describes itself as "an initiative to construct a catalog of human societal-scale behavior and beliefs across all countries of the world, connecting every person, organization, location, count, theme, news source, and event across the planet into a single massive network that captures what's happening around the world, what its context is and who's involved, and how the world is feeling about it, every single day."
-[1].</small>
+[2].</small>
 </blockquote>

 The GDELT Project is a realtime network diagram and database of global human society for open research.
 [2 gdelt org website]